porfskylord/TermTalk/README.md

 * Passwords are **hashed with SHA-256**
 * All message timestamps are logged
-* Server ignores undelivered messages after marking them delivered
+* Server validates all incoming messages
+* Clean session management

 ---

 ## 🧑‍💻 Author

 Made with ☕ and ❤️ by Azad
-Project package root: `com.lordscave.termtalk`

 ---